PMS Versus PMDD: How They Both Are Different?

-Magnesium - can help with cramps, bloating, sore breasts, and help with your mood.
-You can find magnesium in nuts, Tempeh, sesame seeds, and leafy greens
+Can help with cramps, bloating, sore breasts, and help with your mood.
+You can find magnesium in nuts, Tempeh, sesame seeds, and leafy greens.

 It seems like a lot but if you’re experiencing PMS or PMDD, know that your hormone imbalance is common but that doesn’t mean it’s something you have to live with.
 Don’t accept these symptoms as a life sentence, find a physician that will help, get a second opinion, try products on the market.
 Find groups like the S’moo Babes to talk to and get a support group!
 We don’t want you going through this alone.